-This course examines the conventions of, and developments within, a specific literary genre through a literary period or across literary history.
+This course examines the conventions of, and developments within, a specific poetic genre through a literary period or across literary history.
 Genres are drawn from British, Canadian, American and other literatures.
 Specific genres and associated course content vary from year to year.

-ENGL 3496 Studies in Genre III
+ENGL 3496 Topics in Dramatic Genres